Databox partner badge

 Audit and architecture

-We start by pulling a full inventory of your existing Databox account: every databoard, every data source connection, every Goal and Scorecard, and every user.
-We identify broken syncs, duplicate metrics, undefined targets, and dashboards with no active viewers.
-You get a written findings report before we build anything.
+We inventory your Databox account: every databoard, data source connection, Goal and Scorecard, and user.
+We flag broken syncs, duplicate metrics, undefined targets, and unviewed dashboards, then deliver a written findings report before building anything.

 2